 Focus and Scope

-Glocality is a student-faculty-run multidisciplinary undergraduate academic journal which offers students and alumni from universities of applied sciences a serious scientific tool to share their knowledge with the rest of the scholarly community worldwide.
+Glocality is a student-faculty-run multidisciplinary undergraduate academic journal which offers students from universities of applied sciences a serious scientific tool to share their knowledge with the rest of the scholarly community worldwide.

 Our goals are to:

 · introduce students into research disciplines and the publishing process

 · encourage undergraduates to write at an academic level

 · make the results of undergraduate research accessible to everyone

 · include voices across all disciplines in a multimedia format

 · create a glocal community of scholars who contribute to the knowledge society

 The journal is published online as a continuous volume and issue throughout the year.
 Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publically available.